learn-tdd-in/learntdd.in/react/index.md

  }
 ```

-Now open Cypress and it will initialize your app:
+Now open Cypress and it will initialize Cypress within your app, creating some files:

 ```bash
 $ yarn cypress:open